losrobbos/java-spring-boot-api/README.md

 ## Resources / Learning

-In order to understand the big picture of Spring, this video series - even though a bit dated, is still excellent:
+In order to understand the big picture of Spring, this video series - even though a bit dated - is still excellent for all general concepts:
 - https://www.youtube.com/watch?v=msXL2oDexqw&list=PLqq-6Pq4lTTbx8p2oCgcAQGQyqN8XeA1x (most of the info is still relevant)

 In order to understand how you work with databases with Spring Boot there is a lot of jargon out there (JDBC, JPA, Hibernate, Spring Boot Data JPA).
 This video here explains how it all works together nicely: